annie-kayal/Stop-Think-Go/README.md

    let hog = 90
    const startingPosition = [2, 22, 52, 43, 73, 15, 45, 65, 16, 36, 66, 7, 57, 28, 58]
    ```
    - The first variable, known as `hog`, is the starting position of our hedgehog character when the game begins.
-When one of the hedgehoges is guided to their home safely, another will appear at the position of 90.
-This is declared as a let.
+When one of the hedgehogs is guided to their home safely, another will appear at the position of 90.
+This is declared as a `let`.
 As we will see further along, the position of the hedgehog character changes whilst we play the game, therefore meaning we cannot use `const`.

    - The `startingPosition` variable is an array of numbers.
 This determines the position of the cars which first appear on the page.
 The numbers which are shown are where each car would be in relation to the `girdCellCount`.

-- The for loop below rendered the grid through a series of steps:
+- The `for` loop below rendered the grid through a series of steps:

    ```js
     for (let i = 0; i < gridCellCount; i++) {